mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/tracking.md

 Using filtering techniques, distances may be calculated, using Bluetooth, to an accuracy of approximately 1.8 meters\cite{Park15}.

-Location using WiFi may provide greater accuracy, however requires specialised hardware\cite{Gjengset14}.
-The 802.11AC WiFi standard allows for the use of Beamforming, in which multiple antennas transmit at once, allowing for the targeted transmission of data\cite{Heejung14}.
+Location using Wi-Fi may provide greater accuracy, however requires specialised hardware\cite{Gjengset14}.
+The 802.11AC Wife standard allows for the use of Beamforming, in which multiple antennas transmit at once, allowing for the targeted transmission of data\cite{Heejung14}.
 Using Angle-of-Arrival (AoA), Time-of-Flight (ToF), and Multiple Signal Classification (MUSIC) algorithms, the distance and direction from